Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: RESULTS

 The median dust mass ($M_\text{dust}$) for SSA22 SMGs is $(1.95 \pm 0.14) \times 10^9$ M$_\odot$, with the 16th–84th percentile range of $0.54$–$5.31 \times 10^9$ M$_\odot$.
 Over 73\% of the sources contain at least $10^9$ M$_\odot$, with the most extreme reaching $\gtrsim 3 \times 10^{10}$ M$_\odot$.

 The dust mass estimates for our sample appear systematically higher than those reported in previous studies \citep{cunha2015, dud2020, hyun2023}.
 We attribute these differences to the distinct dust models employed: \texttt{MAGPHYS} utilizes modified blackbody spectra to model warm and cold dust components, whereas our \texttt{CIGALE} implementation adopts the \textit{dl2014} model, which accounts for dust heating by both star-forming regions and the diffuse interstellar radiation field.
 This interpretation is supported by \citet{liao2024}, who report that \texttt{CIGALE} yields dust masses $\sim$ 1.3–1.5 times greater than \texttt{MAGPHYS} estimates.
 Furthermore, the inclusion of shorter FIR bands in SED fitting introduces systematic biases.
 Wavelength coverage near the far-infrared emission peak preferentially samples warmer dust components, thereby reducing sensitivity to colder dust and potentially underestimating total dust mass \citep{tacconi2018}.
 Although this effect will be less at high redshifts \citep{tacconi2018}, studies suggest a potential underestimate by a factor of 1.2–2 \citep{birkin2021}.
+Additionally, contamination during the identification process and potential misallocation of flux may also introduce uncertainties (Section~\ref{sec:caveat}).
 While methodological variations exist in both approach and results, they do not materially impact subsequent analyses.

 In general, at fixed infrared luminosity, SMGs with higher 850 $\micron$ flux densities tend to exhibit greater dust masses and lower temperatures \citep{swinbank2014, cunha2015}.
 As noted by \citet{dud2020, hyun2023}, the 850 $\micron$ flux is tightly correlated with cold dust mass.
 We derive the following empirical relation for our sample: log$_{10}$($M_\text{dust}$ [$M_\odot$]) = $(0.76 \pm 0.12) \times$ log$_{10}$(S$_{850}$ [mJy]) + $(8.85 \pm 0.07)$.
 However, despite the correlation between $S_{850}$ and $M_\text{dust}$, and between $M_\text{dust}$ and $\mu_\text{dust}$, no significant correlation is found between $\mu_\text{dust}$ and $S_{850}$.